Packaging

 If the CPU backend needs to be built, declare that a dynamic library

-must be built with:C++ source files (or interpreted as such):
+must be built with:C++ source files:

 Header files: